aryanag7/Price-Wise/README.md

 ## Important Note

-**Please Note:** Due to the resource-intensive nature of Puppeteer library, hosting this application online may be challenging or require specific requirements.
+**<span style="color:red">Please Note:</span>** Due to the resource-intensive nature of Puppeteer library, hosting this application online may be challenging or require specific requirements.

 ## Installation